Irvinehimself/Irvines-Firejail-Extras/HsTools/README.md

 ### Hs-MountReadWrite
-Properly set up, when mounting `partitions` and `disks`, the file manager should ask for a password before mounting a drive, (see *Polkit-Tweaks* below) But, by default, whether it mounts the drive `read only` or `read/write` depends on the drive and it's formatting.
-If I want more direct control over how a drive is mounted, then I would normally have to use `sudo mount sd?? $mntpnt`, which I find to be a pain.
+Properly set up, when mounting `partitions` and `disks`, the file manager should ask for a password before mounting a drive, (see *Polkit-Tweaks* below) But, if you are using `udisks2`, then how it mounts the drive is hard coded and not configurable by the user, [see below](#udisks2-hardening).
+If I could, I would get rid of `udisks`, but unfortunately its a dependency for too many things I actually need.
+As a consequence, if I want more direct control over how a drive is mounted, then I would normally have to use `sudo mount $options sd?? $mntpnt`, which I find to be a pain.

 With their own nested panel launchers, `Hs-MountReadWrite`, (along with `Hs-UnMount`,) create a menu of connected devices, and offer the choice between mounting the selected device as either `read only` or `read/write`.
 This drastically reduces the hassle of mounting and un-mounting: *Usb's*, *partitions* and *external drives*.

 While it is *cli* shell, `Hs-MountReadWrite` has all the features of a *GUI*, and makes mounting/unmounting devices straight forward.
 As a result, implementing a strict security policy with regard to partitions is not a major chore.

+**Note:** By default, `Hs-MountReadWrite` mounts *drives* and *partitions* with the `noexec` flag set.
+From a security point of view, this is a really good idea, and unlikely to cause any major inconvenience,

 [*Return to contents*](#contents)